SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Show highway=busway as highway=service.

 Roads with different names on left and right are shown correctly.

+Don't show names on things that could be reasonably be thought to be sidewalks.

 Unusual access tags such as "access:foot" are used if no more usual equivalent (here "foot") is available.